-Today, you will being your foray into the design of bidding heuristics for combinatorial auctions.
+In this lab, you will being your foray into the design of bidding heuristics for combinatorial auctions.
 A combinatorial auction is one in which bidders valuations for bundles (i.e., sets) of goods are non-additive.
 In particular, a bidder can value a bundle more than the sum of its parts (think a pillow and a pillowcase; complements), or less than the sum of its parts (think ammonia and bleach; substitutes).

-During the next two labs, you will be working with our TradingPlatform to implement agent bidding strategies for one of the simplest combinatorial auction designs, Simultaneous Sealed-Bid Auctions.
+During the next 2 labs, you will be implementing agent bidding strategies for one of the simplest combinatorial auction designs, simultaneous sealed-bid auctions.
 Simultaneous auctions are exactly what they sounds like: parallel auctions in which there are multiple goods to bid on (say m), simultaneously.
 In a sealed-bid auction, bidders submit private bids to the auctioneer.

-The TradingPlatform for auctions works much like our GamePlatform.
-At the start, the server announces all the goods up for auction, and sends all the agents their valuations for all bundles (or access to a function that computes those valuations, if there are too many to enumerate).
+At the start, the server announces the goods up for auction, and sends the agents their values for all bundles (or access to a function that computes those valuations, if there are too many to enumerate).
 In a sealed-bid auction, the server then waits for the agents to submit their bids, before announcing the outcome: i.e., the allocation and payments.

 Auctions are challenging to analyze when goods are sold separately, but bidders' valuations are combinatorial.
-In the most general case, a bidder's valuation consists of 2^m numbers.
-Bidding heuristics for simultaneous auctions try to make sense of all of these numbers using a reasonable (i.e., preferably sub-exponential) number of calculations, as they search for a vector of bids that yields high utility on average.
+Even when bidders are concerned only with their own winnings (not the other bidders' winnings), it may not be possible to describe their valuations using fewer than $2^m$ numbers.
+Bidding heuristics for simultaneous auctions try to make sense of all of these numbers using a reasonable (i.e., preferably sub-exponential) number of calculations, as they search for a vector of bids that yields high utility as often as possible.